-TB constitutes a public health problem at a global level.
-It’s essential that professionals are well aware of the strategies and solutions for the challenges that TB entails.
-The End TB Strategy by the WHO calls on governments to commit to the adaptation and implementation of this strategy, relying not only on the health sector, but seeking to comprise a multisectorial effort that’s able to end TB on a global scale.
+With its 10 million new cases and 1.5 million deaths annually, TB remains a priority global health problem.
+It is therefore essential that professionals are aware of the burden that this disease imposes on humanity, the strategies and solutions for the challenges that TB entails.
+The WHO’s End TB Strategy and UN General Assembly resolutions call on governments to commit to its implementation, relying not only on national programmes and the public health sector, but seeking to pursue a multi-sectorial effort that may foster TB elimination on a global scale.

 Following the webinar, participants will be able to: